- Movie Reviews

 No gambling content found in the levels played

-This privacy check of YouTube Kids (2021 review) was completed by AppCensus on 13 September 2021.
+This privacy check of YouTube Kids (2021 review) was received from AppCensus on 13 September 2021.

 This review of YouTube Kids (2021 review) was completed by the Australian Council on Children and the Media (ACCM) on 22 July 2021.

 This section contains details about the app provided by an ACCM Reviewer.

 |Name of app:||YouTube Kids (2021 review)|

 |ACCM suggested age:||Not suitable under 7 and parental guidance to 12 due to advertising, assistance needed for initial setup, and ongoing monitoring of content.
 It has limited parental filters and, like YouTube, revenue is made through advertising in the free version.
 With careful set up by parents and regular review of the child’s ‘watch list’ to be sure the content filter is working appropriately, children from 7 years up should be able to use this app with little or no supervision.
 Ok for children over 12.|

 |Gambling content advice:||No gambling content found in the levels played|